RWS/Sdl-studio-powershell-toolkit/README.md

 ## Installation
 1. **Download the Files:**
     - Ensure you have downloaded all necessary files for the toolkit, including the sample roundtrip scripts and PowerShell modules.
 These files should be obtained from the provided source or repository.
 [Download Toolkit Files](https://github.com/RWS/Sdl-studio-powershell-toolkit/releases/tag/3.0.0.0)
-    - After downloading, verify and adjust file permissions for the toolkit files as necessary.
-Detailed instructions can be found in the [Ensuring File Permissions for Toolkit Files](#ensuring-file-permissions-for-toolkit-files) section.
+    - After downloading, you may need to **unblock the zip file**.
+For instructions on how to unblock files, see [Ensuring File Permissions for Toolkit File](#ensuring-file-permissions-for-toolkit-files).
 2. **Create Required Folders:**
     - First, create the following folders if they do not already exist:
       - `C:\users\{your_user_name}\Documents\WindowsPowerShell`